Lebanon: Risk Assessment

 Business Climate Rating

-- Robust banking system
+- Robust banking system which enjoys investor confidence

-- Financial support from the diaspora and the international community and strong potential for recovery
+- Financial support from the diaspora and the international community

-- Discovery of offshore natural gas deposit
+- Discovery of offshore deposits of natural gas

-- Major exposure to regional geopolitical trends
+- Highly exposed to regional geopolitical tensions

-- Very high level of public debt
+- Very high public debt

 - Political instability